-More of the Les Cheneaux has been protected!
+More of the Les Cheneaux can be protected.

-Little Traverse Conservancy partnered with the Les Cheneaux Foundation, LTC supporters, and the Carls Foundation to preserve the Cube Point property on Marquette Island in the 36-island archipelago the Les Cheneaux Islands.
+Little Traverse Conservancy has partnered once again with the Les Cheneaux Foundation, LTC supporters, and the Carls Foundation to preserve more land on Cube Point.
+Marquette Island is home to this pristine property and is among the 36-island archipelago of the Les Cheneaux Islands.

 As the largest of the islands in the Les Cheneaux archipelago, Marquette Island is already home to three Little Traverse Conservancy Nature Preserves: the Aldo Leopold Nature Preserve, the Catherine Seiberling Stewart Nature Preserve, and the Sheppard-Hardy Nature Preserve.
 These preserves now total more than 1,900 acres and protect nearly five miles of Lake Huron shoreline.